void-linux/void-linux.github.io/usage/runit/index.markdown

 `log`, a pipe will be opened from the output of the `run` process in the service directory to the input of the `run` process in the `log` directory.

-/etc/sv/sshd/run
+The `sshd(8)` run service:

 ```
 #!/bin/sh
 ssh-keygen -A >/dev/null 2>&1 # Will generate host keys if they don't already exist
 [ -r conf ] && . ./conf
 exec /usr/sbin/sshd -D $OPTS 2>&1
 ```

-will run the sshd process in the foreground, making sure all output (stderr, stdout) are directed to stdout, which will be piped to the log below.
+will run the sshd process in the foreground, making sure all output (stderr, stdout) are directed to stdout, which will be piped to the log below (`/etc/sv/sshd/log/run`):

-/etc/sv/sshd/log/run
 ```
 #!/bin/sh
 [ -d /var/log/sshd ] || mkdir -p /var/log/sshd